How TinyML can transform IoT applications across industries

 - Small enough to consume energy in the range of mWs so that the embedded device can run using coin batteries.

-The good news is that these challenges do not stop TinyML from used in IoT applications.
+The good news is that these challenges do not stop TinyML from being used in IoT applications.

-Because these are endeavours to improve further; TinyML can be and is being used effectively in its current avatar.
+Because these are endeavors to improve further; TinyML can be and is being used effectively in its current avatar.

 TinyML use cases

 30 billion microcontroller units were shipped in 2019.
-The boost in microcontroller industry has been attributed to the growing demand of TinyML for IoT devices.
+The boost in the microcontroller industry has been attributed to the growing demand for TinyML for IoT devices.
 TinyML is revolutionizing multiple industries from retail and manufacturing to healthcare and fitness.

-Retail – Inventory management is the single-largest pain point in retail Industry.
-TinyML can be used to monitor shelves in stores, update stock levels automatically and send alert as soon as item quantities reach pre-defined levels.
-Thus, TinyML can be effective in preventing out of stock situations.
+Retail – Inventory management is the single-largest pain point in Retail Industry.
+TinyML can be used to monitor shelves in stores, update stock levels automatically, and send alerts as soon as item quantities reach pre-defined levels.
+Thus, TinyML can be effective in preventing out-of-stock situations.